-This will turn off CDC_ECM mode on the modem.
+This will turn off CDC_ECM mode on the modem and reboot the modem.
 Next issue the following command to the Linux PC to close the dhclient session:

 '''

 dhclient -r

 '''

 It is a good idea to close a CDC_ECM session whenever it is no longer needed.
 This will prevent accidental usage of cellular data.